ln-markets/docs.lnmarkets.com/src/faq/app.md

 You can either deposit funds with a Lightning transaction or with a regular Bitcoin transaction On Chain.

-## What are the bid and offer prices?
+## What is the Futures price?

-LN Markets provides a bid price and an offer price for a defined quantity of contracts (1 contract = 1 USD).
+The Futures price is the reference BTC/USD price.

 ## What are the parameters of a position?